Kiiko Matsumoto’s style of acupuncture is a unique synthesis.

 Classical Chinese Sources

 The classical Chinese texts are the foundation of all acupuncture and this style of Japanese acupuncture is no different.
 Since first reading Master Maruyama’s inspirational book on the classics, Kiiko has spent many years studying the oldest Chinese texts and uncovering their hidden gems.
-In particular she has focused on the core texts of the Su Wen, Ling Shu and Nan Jing and making their sometimes difficult and obscure concepts accessible and clinically relevant, giving practitioners new and potent treatment strategies.
+In particular she has focused on the core texts of the Su Wen, Ling Shu and Nan Jing and making their sometimes difficult and obscure concepts accessible and clinically relevant, thus giving practitioners new and potent treatment strategies.

 Modern Anatomy and Physiology